- Castleton Family Health, Rutland

+The 2017 Green Thumbs at Work Grant application is closed.
 Still want to start a garden at your workplace this season?
-Visit our Grants page for upcoming funding opportunities.
+Contact us for technical assistance options and visit our Grants page for upcoming funding opportunities.

 The Vermont Department of Health and Vermont Community Garden Network, in partnership with Charlie Nardozzi, Blue Cross and Blue Shield of Vermont, and Gardener’s Supply, offer grants for small businesses to establish workplace food gardens for their employees.